darkartaudio/fishing-journal/README.md

 await queryInterface.bulkInsert('watersheds', stations, {});
 ```
-Here we use the latitude and longitude data from the `USGS` API call to tailor a query string for the `Open-Meteo` API.
+Here we use the latitude and longitude data from the `USGS` API call to tailor a query string for the `Open-Meteo` API, which provides weather data for the location and time of the catch.
 The result is then used to create an object for `Sequelize` to insert into the database.

 ```javascript
 axios.get(`https://waterservices.usgs.gov/nwis/iv/?format=json,1.1&site=${ws.siteCode}&parameterCd=00060`)